A voice for

 • How does it feel?

-Sage has a distinctive aromatic, pungent taste profile with a mildly astringent after-effect.
-The smell and taste of sage is both powerful and unique.
+Sage has a distinctive aromatic, pungent taste profile with a mildly astringent and bitter after-effect.
+The smell and taste of sage is both powerful and unique, and the warming and drying qualities can be felt soon after ingestion.
 It is used as a bacteriostatic and astringent in the form of a gargle for laryngitis and inflammations in the mouth and throat.
-These aromatic antibacterial compounds are very clearly active directly after taking.
+These aromatic antibacterial compounds are clearly active directly after taking.

 • What can I use it for?

 Sage is an excellent support for digestive function.
-It improves the assimilation of fatty foods and can be used to treat dyspepsia, heartburn, flatulence, poor digestion and bloating.
+It improves the digestion and absorption of fats and can be used to treat dyspepsia, heartburn, flatulence, diarrhoea, poor digestion and bloating (1,2).

 One of the most well-known traditional uses of sage is to reduce excessive perspiration.
-Due to this, it has become very popular for use during the menopause.
+It’s drying and astringent quality indicates it for use during menopause for hot flushes and sweating at night (2,3).
 Sage is also supportive for short term or intermittent use during the menopause for helping to improve mood and cognitive function.

 Topically, sage is used as a gargle or mouthwash for inflammation in the mouth or throat mucosa.
-It may be made into a strong infusion or tea and used to treat pharyngitis, tonsillitis, stomatitis, gingivitis and glossitis.
+It may be made into a strong infusion or tea and used to treat pharyngitis, tonsillitis, stomatitis, gingivitis and glossitis due to its potent antimicrobial properties (2,3).

-As an excellent anti-inflammatory and anti-bacterial agent, sage may also be used as a wash topically for minor skin inflammations and infections.
-Balms or creams may also be made, however it is important to avoid using neat sage essential oil on open wounds due to its high thujone content.
+As an excellent anti-inflammatory and antibacterial agent, sage infusion may also be used topically as a wash for minor skin inflammations and infections.
+Balms or creams may also be made; however, it is important to avoid using neat sage essential oil on open wounds due to its high thujone content.
 This compound is usually found in safe levels when using the fresh or dried leaf.
-However, the essential oil is far more potent and should be used with caution (see safety).
+However, the essential oil is far more potent and should be used with caution (see Safety section below) (3).

 • Into the heart of sage

-Sage is generally thought to be a gently, stimulating tonic whilst also being an effective herb for improving one’s mood and cognitive function.
-However, it is also effective for reducing anxiety.
+Sage is generally thought to be a gently stimulating tonic whilst also being an effective herb for improving mood and cognitive function.
+It can also be applied to treat stress related symptoms within the nervous system, such as headaches and migraines (1).

 It acts primarily as a balancer of fluids in the body.
 It also serves as a deeply oily nutritive tonic, making it useful in more ways than one when it comes to moisture imbalance.
-Due to this oiliness and combined with sage’s effect on digestive function, it is especially appropriate for people who cannot digest fats well.
-When preparing sage tea for the oil constituents, it’s important to have a cover on the mug or teapot, to trap the medicinal volatile oils that evaporate when heated.
+Due to this oiliness and combined with sage’s effect on digestive function, it is especially appropriate for people who struggle to digest fats .
+When preparing sage tea, it’s important to cover the mug or teapot to prevent the steam and volatile oils from evaporating.

-Sage effectively clears both dampness and heat and is a perfect choice as a constitutional tonic in conditions of dampness or congestion.
-This is especially useful where there is excessive phlegm, which may be indicated with a wet or engorged tongue, moist placid tissue states or copious sweating.
+Sage effectively clears both dampness and heat and is a choice herb as a constitutional tonic in conditions of dampness or congestion.
+This is especially useful where there is excessive phlegm, which may be indicated with a wet or engorged tongue, moist placid tissue states or copious sweating (4).

 This herb is high in aromatic oils and like many other highly pungent, aromatic herbs it has a warm and drying effect upon the tissues.
-Although it is also observed to have an amphoteric effect in terms of temperature balancing – it can either heat or cool depending on what is needed.
-Sage also has slightly acrid and bitter to very bitter qualities.
+It is also observed to have an amphoteric effect in terms of temperature balancing — it can either heat or cool depending on what is needed.
+Sage also has slightly acrid and bitter to very bitter qualities (1,4).

 Sage has a long history of use as a sacred smoke.
-It is used in ceremony for cleansing and purification on an energetic level.
-It is also thought to be a protective herb.
-The practice of burning herbs such as such is also traditionally used for its anti-bacterial and anti-viral properties.
-This herb offers protection on a number of levels.
+It has, and continues to be used ceremonially for cleansing and purification during rituals, as it is regarded as a protective herb.
+The practice of burning herbs like sage is also traditionally used for its antibacterial and antiviral properties.
+This herb offers protection on several levels.

 Traditional Chinese medicine (TCM) has its own unique system of understanding health balance and disease.
 Principally, TCM understands that the body is an integrated whole (each and every structure in the body is an integral and necessary part of the whole).
-In TCM, sage is used to increase Qi (life force), resolve phlegm, restore the uterus and aid in skin/ mucosal health and repair.
+In TCM, sage is used to increase qi (life force), resolve phlegm, restore the uterus and aid in skin and mucosal health and repair (4).

 • Traditional uses